You're Invited:Meet the Socket Team at BlackHat and DEF CON in Las Vegas, Aug 4-6.RSVP

 html_content: '<html><head></head><body><h1>Hello World!</h1></body></html>',

-var message = pbMail.message(options)
+var message = pbMail.message(options);

 Adding the List-Unsubscribe Header

 The List-Unsubscribe header provides the recipient with the option to easily opt-out of receiving any future communications.
-A more detailed explaination and usage guide for this header can be found at our docs here.
+A more detailed explanation and usage guide for this header can be found at our docs here.

 This header can be used by adding the list_unsubscribe: '<Email Unsubscribe Address>, <Web Unsubscribe URL' and list_unsubscribe_post: 'List-Unsubscribe=One-Click' key-value pairs to the options object as follows: